jsh9/muff/docs/configuration.md

       --add-noqa
           Enable automatic additions of `noqa` directives to failing lines --show-files
-          See the files Muff will be run against with the current settings --show-settings
+          See the files Ruff will be run against with the current settings --show-settings
-          See the settings Muff will use to lint a given Python file -h, --help
+          See the settings Ruff will use to lint a given Python file -h, --help
           Print help